LUCKYTEK

 Production cycle time

-Step 3: planning and optimization
+Planning and optimization